cektor/PasGen/README.md

 </a>

 # PasGen
 An app for creating strong and secure passwords  PasGen is a desktop application that helps users create strong and secure passwords.
 The app allows you to choose different character types, length and password type to suit specific needs.
-Cross Platform Operable
+Cross Platform Operable.

 <h1 align="center">PasGen Logo</h1>